 Neither Craig nor Mike O’Brien likes to be in the spotlight.

 For the past 40 years or so, the brothers have been quietly dedicating themselves to figuring out how to grow the highest yields of the best quality tree fruit.

 Ironically, their efforts have caught the attention of growers far and wide and earned them the title of Good Fruit Growers of the Year for 2014.

 The Good Fruit Grower of the Year award is made annually to an individual or family who produces good quality tree fruit, is innovative and inspiring, recognized as being a good employer and steward of resources, and contributes to the success of industry.
 The Grower of the Year is selected by the Good Fruit Grower's Advisory Board.
 This is the seventeenth award given.
 Past recipients have come from Washington, Oregon, and Pennsylvania.

 C & M Orchards at Prosser, Washington, has drawn visitors from as far away as Chile, New Zealand, and South Africa who come to see some of the most intensively planted orchards in the state, if not the country.
-Busloads of members of the International Fruit Tree Association made a stop there during their annual
+Busloads of members of the International Fruit Tree Association made a stop there during their annual conference in 2011.

 “I’m not one who likes to jump up in front of a crowd,” said Craig, noting that Mike always felt the same way.
 But the brothers gladly demonstrate what hasn’t worked out for them, as well as what has, and say the information flows both ways.